“Jewish Life at Aviva: Living Our Legacy” is a monthly series by Campus Rabbi Emerita Barbara Aiello

 This year’s Seder was truly a family affair as it was led by newly appointed CEO Jay Solomon and his son Matthew.
 The festival candles were lit, blessings made, and traditional songs were sung.
 Cantorial Soloist, Rosalie Leon, led the traditional songs at Kobernick at Aviva’s first Seder.

 “And it wasn’t too long either,” agreed several Kobernick residents, one of whom recalled that, at six years old, he spent the last hour sitting under the Seder table!

 “This year I had my children and grandchildren with me,” kvelled a resident who remarked, “We carried on our traditions that I shared with my grandchildren.
 And I didn’t have to do the cooking!”
 She went on to say that when she lived alone, making the family Seder became a task that she could no longer accomplish on her own.
 “I thought my Seder days were over,” she said.
 “Then I came to Aviva and look, we have a Seder, with friends, family and a delicious meal – with tzimmes, too!”

-Living Our Legacy is written by Rabbi Emerita Barbara Aiello and features anecdotes about Jewish life at Aviva – A Campus for Senior Life.
+Living Our Legacy is written by Rabbi Emerita Barbara Aiello and features anecdotes about Jewish life at Aviva Senior Living.
 You can contact her at Rabbi@RabbiBarbara.com